julianschuler/keyboards/concavum/README.md

 ## Overview
 The Concavum is a fully parametric split keyboard featuring an ergonomic layout with ortholinear (non-staggered) columns and concave key wells.

-The Concavum can be adjusted to have 1-5 rows, 2-6 columns and 1-6 thumb keys per half and provides a script to automatically generate a PCB for the key matrix, so no hand-wiring is required.
+It can be adjusted to have 1-5 rows, 2-6 columns and 1-6 thumb keys per half and provides a script to automatically generate a PCB for the key matrix, so no hand-wiring is required.

 Each half has thus 2 PCBs: The automatically generated matrix PCB which is dependent on key count, offsets, etc. and a generic interface PCB which can be used for all sizes.
 Both PCBs are connected internally using a FPC cable, the halves are connected externally through an TRRS cable.

 The Concavum is more complicated to build than my previous keyboards: If you want to built your own, you have to have access to a 3D printer and should be familiar with SMD soldering.

 ## Building the keyboard
-#### Parts list (excluding the PCBs and complementary components)
+### Parts list (excluding the PCBs and complementary components)
 The amount of switches and keycaps depends on the number of rows, columns and thumb keys.
 * 6-72x keyboard switches (Cherry MX, Gateron, etc.)
 * 2-60x DSA keycaps 1U